bonej-org/BoneJ2/README.md

 # BoneJ
 BoneJ is a collection of Fiji/ImageJ plug-ins for skeletal biology.
 It provides free, open source tools for trabecular geometry and whole bone shape analysis.
-This repository hosts the modern and experimental incarnation of BoneJ in development.
-For ImageJ1 plug-ins, please visit http://bonej.org.
+This repository hosts the modern incarnation of BoneJ in development.
+For legacy ImageJ1 plug-ins, which are no longer maintained, please visit http://bonej.org.

 [![Build Status](https://travis-ci.org/bonej-org/BoneJ2.svg?branch=master)](https://travis-ci.org/bonej-org/BoneJ2)